 2. Stay Healthy on Your Healthy Picnic

 Food poisoning is very common when going on picnics.
 There is no reason to suffer if you take a few simple precautions.
 Much food safety is related to meat so if you eliminate meat as I do, then there is one less thing to think about.

 - Wash your hands, before preparing food and right on site.
 Set up a water container with a spigot and soap to wash hands.
 As a very last resort, waterless hand sanitizers or disposable hand wipes can be used.
 I always carry a sanitizer made with safe natural ingredients so I don’t pollute myself and the environment with chemicals.

 - Wash watermelon skins – Skins of thick skin fruits and vegetables transport bacteria from all over the world.
 Scrub them well before cutting so as not to transfer bacteria to the inside of the fruit or vegetable.

-- Keep food cold – Potato and pasta salads should be kept cold until serving.
+- Keep food cold – Potato and pasta salads should be kept cold until served.
 Mayonnaise is not the main problem with these salads.
 Potatoes, eggs, and pasta can produce harmful bacteria; chill them before combining to make the salad.
 Keep the salads and all fresh foods cold till serving and after serving

 3. Avoid Getting Stung: (naturally)

-Deet, the main ingredient in most mosquito repellents, has had controversy about its potential harm to your health at suggested doses, BUT NO ONE would try to argue that it is GOOD for your health.
+Deet, the main ingredient in most mosquito repellents, has had a controversy about its potential harm to your health at suggested doses, BUT NO ONE would try to argue that it is GOOD for your health.

 Why are we using valuable earth resources to manufacture and transport something that in the long run is questionable for individual health and negative to the environment?
 Let’s have a healthy picnic.

 Essential oils have also been used as repellents.
 These generally are even less effective on the mosquito or fly side but actually are good for your health.

-I just found a good one I like called Citronella Outdoor Lotion that has citronella, eucalyptus, and tea tree oil in it.
+I just found a good one I like called Citronella Outdoor Lotion which has citronella, eucalyptus, and tea tree oil in it.

 What is your favorite repellent?